-The Commission has approved numerous series of Trust Issued Receipts, 28 including Commodity-Based Trust Shares, 29 to be listed on U.S. national securities exchanges.
-In order for any proposed rule change from an exchange to be approved, the Commission must determine that, among other things, the proposal is consistent with the requirements of Section 6(b)(5) of the Act, specifically including: (i) the requirement that a national securities exchange's rules are designed to prevent fraudulent and manipulative acts and practices; 30 and normally impact prices on other exchange be participants will generally ignore markets wit quotes that they deem non-executable.
-Moreo the linkage between the ETH markets and the other ETH on other markets, such pricing does not normally impact prices on other exchange because participants will generally ignore markets with quotes that they deem non-executable.
-Moreover, prices through continuous trading activity challenging.
-To the extent that there are E each trading platform make manipulation of ETH nece slow speed of transactions, and the capital geographically diverse and continuous nature of ETH trading render it difficult and prohibitively costly to manipulate the price of ETH.
-The exchanges engaged in practices" exist to justify dispensing with the requisite surveillance sharing agreement.
-The price manipulation and that "other means fragmentation across ETH platforms, the prevent fraudulent and manipulative acts 30 The Exchange believes that ETH is resistant to ssary to maintain a significant presence on anges engaged in or allowing wash trading or activity intended to manipulate the price of HTH relatively to presence of arbitrageurs in those markets means that the manipulation of the price of ETH price on any single venue would require manipulation of the global ETH price in order to be effective.
+The Commission has approved numerous series of Trust Issued Receipts,29 including Commodity-Based Trust Shares,30 to be listed on U.S. national securities exchanges.
+In order for any proposed rule change from an exchange to be approved, the Commission must determine that, among other things, the proposal is consistent with the requirements of Section 6(b)(5) of the Act, specifically including: (i) the requirement that a national securities exchange's rules are designed to prevent fraudulent and manipulative acts and practices; 31 and presence of arbitrageurs in those markets means that the manipulation of the price of ETH on any single venue would require manipulation of the global ETH price in order to be effective.